geez0219/website-ng/src/assets/branches/r1.0/example/image_classification/cifar10_fast.md

 model = fe.build(model_fn=FastCifar, optimizer_fn="adam")
 ```

-### `Network` defintion
+### `Network` definition
-`Ops` are the basic components of a network that include models, loss calculation units, posprocessing units.
-In this step we are going to combine those pieces togethers into `Network`
+`Ops` are the basic components of a network that include models, loss calculation units, and post-processing units.
+In this step we are going to combine those pieces together into a `Network`:

 ```python